curelycue/nouncillors-webapp/README.md

 # nouncillors-webapp
-The nouncillors webapp is the frontend for interacting with Nouncillors token as hosted at *
+The nouncillors webapp is the frontend for interacting with the Nouncillors token as hosted at *